NSHAVER1/DDS-Case_Study1/QAProcess.md

 	- [ ] session info captured
 	- [ ] all key columns and units described nshaver: in an attempt to add session info and units to GDP, I seem to have broken the formatting. sorry...
 	- [ ] info of how to create the output is correct
-	- [ ] describes project purpose, title, copyright info, folder organization nshaver-is the makefile deleting everything we need it to? the .md file isn't getting cleaned
+	- [ ] describes project purpose, title, copyright info, folder organization nshaver: title should be:"Study of GDP and Income Level Data from the World Bank" nshaver-is the makefile deleting everything we need it to? the .md file isn't getting cleaned